wenchonglee/playwright-vs-cypress/README.md

 In my experience, both tools have the means to locate/query anything you need.
 The point of contention is how intuitive or how difficult is it to use.

-Consider the following, a snippet from `aliasing`:
+Consider the following, a snippet from `aliasing`.
+We want to:
+1. Get the table by class name
+2. Find the first row
+3. Find the first cell of the first row
+4. Find the button in the first cell

 <!-- prettier-ignore -->
 ```js